 Sofia Goggia celebrates comeback with best time in downhill training!

-Sofia Goggia marks the best time in downhill training in Beaver Creek.
-Austrians show solid performance before World Cup start.
+Sofia Goggia sets the best time in downhill training in Beaver Creek.
+Austrians show solid performances before the start of the World Cup.

 Sofia Goggia celebrates comeback with best time in downhill training!

-In Beaver Creek, the Italian ski racer Sofia Goggia impressively drove the best run for the departure of the women in the last trial run for the women's departure World Cup start after she had to pause for eight months due to an injury.
-This reported the crown.
-In the third training session, Goggia showed on the demanding "Birds of Prey" route that she was back in top shape and sent the competition behind: The Americans Lauren Macuga and Breezy Johnson followed two and three, while Goggia delivered a time of over a second.
-Ricarda Haaser was the best Austrian in fifth place (+1.32 seconds), followed by Stephanie Venier seventh (+1.37 seconds).
+In Beaver Creek, Italian ski racer Sofia Goggia impressively delivered the best run in the final test run for the start of the women's downhill World Cup after being sidelined for eight months due to an injury.
+This was reported by the crown.
+In the third training session on the demanding “Birds of Prey” course, Goggia showed that she was back in top form and left the competition behind her: Americans Lauren Macuga and Breezy Johnson followed in second and third place, while Goggia gave them a time of over one second.
+Ricarda Haaser was the best Austrian in fifth place (+1.32 seconds), followed by Stephanie Venier in seventh place (+1.37 seconds).

-In the second training session, it was the Swiss Lara Gut-Behrami, who presented the best run, driven by her will to win after an injury.
-So also reported Laola1 that Gut-Behrami was clearly ahead of other athletes and, with a distance of 1.27 seconds, referred to the departure World Cup title defender Cornelia Hütter in sixth place.
-The challenging slopes demanded a lot from the athletes, and to the surprise of many, some landed behind the best places due to peat gliders.
+In the second training session it was the Swiss Lara Gut-Behrami who presented the best run, driven by her will to win after an injury.
+So also reported laola1 that Gut-Behrami was well ahead of other athletes and relegated the downhill World Cup defending champion Cornelia Hütter to sixth place with a gap of 1.27 seconds.
+The challenging slope demanded a lot from the athletes, and to the surprise of many, some ended up behind the best places due to gate errors.

 Important comebacks in Beaver Creek

-Nina Ortlieb, who also took the necessary trust after a long injury break, first had to build the necessary trust on the way to return, but took the action with two peat climbers.
-Tamara Tippler has given up caution from the training in order to prepare for the World Cup as best as possible, while Lena Wechner could not compete due to a bruise.
-The comeback of the stars and the high level of competition make the event an exciting highlight of the alpine ski season.
+Nina Ortlieb, who is also competing after a long injury break, had to build up the necessary confidence on the way to her return, but intervened in the action with two errors on goal.
+Tamara Tippler skipped training out of caution in order to best prepare for the World Cup, while Lena Wechner was unable to compete due to a bruise.
+The comeback of the stars and the high intensity of competition make the event an exciting highlight of the Alpine ski season.